papafe/papafe-blog/content/posts/source-generators-tips.md

 ## Explore the syntax tree

-It is definitely useful to check how the syntax tree looks like for certain code, in order to understand how to retrieve a certain kind of info.
-For this operation I definitely recommend taking a look at [`SharpLab.io`](https://sharplab.io/), a .NET code playground that contains also a syntax visualizer.
-While is it possible to get a [syntax visualizer in Visual Studio too](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/syntax-visualizer?tabs=csharp), I personally preferred to have an external tool to do check syntax trees, in order to avoid disrupting the current development flow.
+It is definitely useful to check how the syntax tree is structured for specific code, in order to understand how to retrieve a certain kind of info.
+For this operation I definitely recommend taking a look at [SharpLab.io](https://sharplab.io/), a .NET code playground that contains also a syntax visualizer.
+While is it possible to get a [syntax visualizer in Visual Studio too](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/syntax-visualizer?tabs=csharp), I personally preferred to have an external tool to do check syntax trees, in order to avoid disrupting the development flow.

 ## Properties

-A collection of utility extension methods regarding properties.
+This section contains a collection of utility extension methods regarding properties.

 ### Check if a property is automatic
 ```csharp